alphaahir/alphaahir/README.md

 - 🌱 I’m currently learning c++ and dsa
 - 💞️ I’m looking to collaborate on open source programs
 - 📫 How to reach me zalphaahir@gamil.com
+- if you have any query do write me

 <!---